Nikon D1 vs Olympus E-M10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D1 and Olympus OM-D E-M10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D1 does not offer wifi capability.
+In contrast, the D1 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1 (unlike the E-M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D1 and the E-M10 have been discontinued, but can regularly be found used on eBay.
 The D1 was replaced by the Nikon D1X, while the E-M10 was followed by the Olympus E-M10 II.
-Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D1 and the Olympus E-M10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D1:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.